coleifer/scout/docs/server.rst

 * ``HOST`` (same as ``-H`` or ``--host``).
 * ``PAGINATE_BY`` (same as ``--paginate-by``).
 * ``PORT`` (same as ``-p`` or ``--port``).
+* ``SEARCH_EXTENSION``, manually specify the FTS extension version.
+Scout defaults to the newest version available based on your installed SQLite, but you can force an older version with this option.
 * ``SECRET_KEY``, which is used internally by Flask to encrypt client-side session data stored in cookies.
+* ``STAR_ALL``, when the search term is "*", return all records.
+This option is disabled by default.
 * ``STEM`` (same as ``-s`` or ``--stem``).

 .. note:: Options specified on the command-line will override any options specified in the configuration file.